 - 12 Fun Ways to Practice Handwriting with Preschoolers – Hands-on ideas for practice handwriting and pre-writing skills

 - 10 Hands-On Ways to Practice Pre-Writing Lines

 - On The Farm Prewriting Packet

 Basic Shapes for Beginners – A Hands-on Approach to Pre-writing Strokes for Kids is an ebook I wrote to get you started with pre-writing skills at home for ages 2-6.

 If your child is in Occupational Therapy it is important to practice the skills they are working on at home.
 This post discusses some ways to do that.

-For homeschoolers I have a special series on my site with how to teach handwriting to your preschooler through elementary age student.
+For homeschoolers, I have a special series on my site on how to teach handwriting to your preschooler through elementary-age students.